rodw/common-dustjs-helpers/docs/helpers.md

     A is 1.
 B is 2.
 C is 3.

-When a body is provided, `@index` sets the one-based index as the current context and evalutates the body as normal.
+When a body is provided, `@index` sets the one-based index as the current context and evaluates the body as normal.

 For example, the Dust.js snippet: